 All new corporate policies require the authorization of Executive Council.
 Departments/government entities submit their proposed corporate policy with the appropriate documentation (i.e., Memorandum to Executive Council) to the Executive Council Office.
 A Cabinet Advisor from the Executive Council Office as well as a Corporate Financial Analyst from Treasury Board, Department of Finance and Treasury Board, will be assigned to the file, preparing the staff assessment.
 For more information about the Cabinet decision-making process, see Chapter 3 of the Management Guide.
 Approved policies must be forwarded to the Operations Analyst, Executive Council Office by departments/government entities, for publication.

 You will require the Adobe Acrobat Reader in order to be able to view the policies/procedures in PDF, available at www.adobe.com for free downloading.

 Once you open the PDF document, you have two options: Viewing or Printing.
 The page layout has been designed to invite on-screen reading.
 Bookmarks and Thumbnails (on the left-hand column) have been used to help in the quick retrieval of information.
 The Annotations feature has not been used.

-You have the capability to print anywhere from a single page to the entire manual.
+You have the capability to print anywhere from a single page to the entire policy.
 PDF repaginates a document from page one through to the end with no distinction for the chapter number-page number format used in the publications.
-If you only want a 6-page policy in a 200 page manual, please verify the starting and ending page numbers.
+If you only want a page or two in a 26 page policy, please verify the starting and ending page numbers.
 Then select those specific pages under the Print command.

 Use the Search feature or select the manual that you think contains the information you are seeking and go to the Table of Contents.